LaurieLBaker/CEDS2024-Penobscot-Water/index.md

 ## Team

-During the Spring of 2024, Cedar Callaghan ’25, Linnea Goh ’25, and Ludwin Moran Sosa ’24 worked on creating the Field and Lab reports.
+During the Spring of 2024, Cedar Callahan (Class of 2025), Linnea Goh (Class of 2025), and Ludwin Moran Sosa (Class of 2024) worked on creating the Field and Lab reports.

 ## Data